Electrostat-Lab/Electrostatic-Library/README.md

-# Electrostatic-application
+# Electrostatic-Library
-> An executable template utilizing the Electrostatic-Sandbox SDK
+> A library template utilizing the Electrostatic-Sandbox SDK, acting as an extension pack.

-This is a template that builds a cross-platform native executable application for Linux variants, Android variants, and AVR MCU variants utilizing the Electrostatic-Sandbox SDK libraries.
+This is a template that builds a cross-platform native library for Linux variants, Android variants, and AVR MCU variants linking against the Electrostatic-Sandbox SDK libraries.
+The library is built into static archives, and

 ## System Requirements
 1) A GNU/Linux System or a WSL System.